AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Use `CTRL + click` to open the .NET Aspire dashboard.
 Once the dashboard loads, click the link to open our chat application.

-1. In the web application, create a new chat session and ask the AI assistant the same question again, `What is the most expensive bike?`.
+1. In the web application, create a new chat session and ask the AI assistant the same question again, `What are the most expensive bikes?`.
 And wait for the response, "24K Gold Extreme Mountain Bike" priced at $1 million.

-1. Ask this follow up question. `What about the least expensive?`.
+1. Ask this follow up question. `What are the least expensive?`.
 The response generated will either have nothing to do with your first question, or the LLM may respond it needs more context to give you an answer.

 1. Close the web browser and end the process in the terminal by entering `CTRL + C`.